AbdullahHR10/alx-low_level_programming/0x03-debugging/README.md

 # ALX SE Programme Project 0x03 - C Debugging

-This repository contains solutions to various C debugging tasks as part of the ALX SE Programme Project 0x03.
+This project contains solutions to various C debugging tasks as part of the ALX SE Programme Project 0x03.
 Each task is solved with a separate script or C file.

 **Author:** Abdullah Hussein